 There is no requirement to valuate paid absences taken or post this amount to finance.
 Where an employee takes paid leave, the calculation of the employee’s standard period salary should be unaffected.
 RMIT Australia would like to display the date and hours of the paid leave on the payslip, therefore paid absences will still be generated but to a notional wage type for display purposes only (no amount calculated).

 The exception to this will be the Annual Leave, Long Service Leave and Paid Parental Leave absences.
-Annual Leave and Long Service Leave (except Casuals) will be paid at the employee’s base hourly rate.
-Long Service Leave (for Casuals) and Paid Parental Leave will be paid at various average rate calculations.
+Annual Leave will be paid at the employee’s base hourly rate.
+Long Service Leave and Paid Parental Leave will be paid at various average rate calculations.
 Both of these calculations will occur within payroll – please refer to the Payroll Blueprint for details.

 Please refer to the Time Blueprint Configuration Worksheet ‘Config_Absences’ tab for details.